George Edwardes: Other theatres and later years

 Edwardes joined with American producer Augustin Daly to build a new London theatre that they would share.
 Daly's Theatre opened in 1893, but Daly did not produce many works.
 In 1895, Edwardes took over the management of the theatre, where Sidney Jones was hired as the resident composer and music director.
-Edwardes' shows at Daly's had more coherent plots and more romantic music specifically composed for the plot of the piece, rather than a collection of topical popular songs.
+Edwardes's shows at Daly's had more coherent plots and more romantic music specifically composed for the plot of the piece, rather than a collection of topical popular songs.
 They were more like what musical comedy was to become at maturity than their Gaiety Theatre siblings, the more review-like "Girl" musicals.
 These shows included hits like An Artist's Model (1895), The Geisha (1896), A Greek Slave (1898), and San Toy (1899).
 The stars at Daly's included strong, romantic singers: baritone Hayden Coffin and soprano Marie Tempest.
 They were joined by soubrette dancer Letty Lind and comic Huntley Wright.
 After a falling out with Coffin, Edwardes found success at Daly's with a series of English-language adaptations of European operettas, including Les p'tites Michu (1905), The Merry Widow (1907), The Dollar Princess (1910), The Count of Luxemburg (1911) and The Marriage Market (1913).
 He produced The Girl in the Train at the Vaudeville Theatre in 1909.

 Edwardes also used the Apollo Theatre for several musicals, including Three Little Maids (1902) and The Girl from Kays (1902).
-As Edwardes' success grew, he needed another theatre and added the Adelphi Theatre to his chain of musical houses.
+As Edwardes's success grew, he needed another theatre and added the Adelphi Theatre to his chain of musical houses.
 There he produced a series of musicals by Lionel Monckton, Percy Greenbank and Adrian Ross, including The Earl and the Girl (1903), The Quaker Girl (1910), The Dancing Mistress (1912), and The Girl from Utah (1913).
 At the Lyric Theatre, in 1903, he produced Caryll's comic opera The Duchess of Dantzic.
 He also managed the Empire Theatre of Varieties, among other theatres.
 Edwardes was a founder member of the Society of West End Theatre Managers, along with Frank Curzon, Helen Carte, Arthur Bourchier and sixteen others.

 Edwardes raced horses, and one of this thoroughbreds, Santoi, won many prizes including the Ascot Gold Cup in 1901.DeWick, Catherine and Patricia Erigero.
 "Ascot Gold Cup", Thoroughbred Heritage, accessed 15 February 2023 He also bred horses in County Tipperary.
 When World War I broke out, Edwardes was making his annual visit to a German spa.
 He was imprisoned in Germany for several months, which exacerbated his health problems.